CyanEngineer/PokemonRandomizer/README.md

 - Consider using pokemon_v2_pokemon instead of pokemon_v2_pokemonspecies
   - Pros
     - More modular filtering
-    - Managable evolution chains for the regional disasters
-      - Can be done by checking evolution chain of the form, I guess
   - Cons
     - Pokemon with many forms are more likely to show up (e.g. charizard has 4)
       - This can probably be remedied somehow